Why See True West?

 Kit Harington and Johnny Flynn

 Kit Harington is a well known face after his starring role in the juggernaut television series, Game Of Thrones, but that's not all that he's done.
-Before heading off to Westeros Harington was a regular on the theatrical scene having appeared in Posh, and War Horse.
-Flynn's previous theatre credits include the 2010 Globe production of Richard III, which later transferred to Broadway, and Twelfth Night where Flynn performed alongside the likes of Mark Rylance and Stephen Fry.
+Before heading off to Westeros, Harington was a regular on the theatrical scene having appeared in Posh, and War Horse.
+Singer-songwriter/actor Flynn's previous theatre credits include the 2010 Globe production of Richard III and Martin McDonagh's Hangmen, both of which later transferred to Broadway.
+More recently, he was seen as Captain Dobbin in ITV's Vanity Fair.

 What is True West about?

-Brothers Lee and Austin have never seen eye to eye.
-Austin, the successful and ambitious screen writer has always seen Lee, as a lazy and undetermined drifter.
-Whilst visiting their Mother's recently abandoned Californian home, the brothers battle each other on issues big and small.
-However as the fuelling pair begin to air out old resentments and discover some life-twisting revelations, could this last visit be the tonic that brothers need to reconnect?
+Lee and Austin have never seen eye to eye.
+Austin, the ambitious screen writer has always seen his brother Lee, as a unsuccessful drifter.
+Whilst housesitting their Mother's Californian home, they begin to battle each other on issues big and small.
+But when Lee railroads Austin's latest project and scares off his producer, the feud escalates to all out war, pitting each against each other in a role-reversal that could change their lives for ever.

 Opening night: 23 November 2018